Mariano-Florentino Cuéllar: Professional career

 Cuéllar is a scholar of public law, complex organizations, and political economy whose research and teaching explore problems in administrative law and legislation, artificial intelligence and the law, international affairs, and public health and safety.
-His publications include: Government by Algorithm (ACUS, 2020; co-authored); Administrative Law: The American Public Law System (West, 2020, 2014; co-authored); Governing Security (Stanford University Press, 2013); and numerous articles on administrative agencies, regulatory and criminal enforcement, public health law, law and development, the history of institutions, citizenship and migration, international law, and domestic and international security.
+His publications include Government by Algorithm (ACUS, 2020; co-authored); Administrative Law: The American Public Law System (West, 2020, 2014; co-authored); Governing Security (Stanford University Press, 2013); and numerous articles on administrative agencies, regulatory and criminal enforcement, public health law, law and development, the history of institutions, citizenship and migration, international law, and domestic and international security.
 He has taught undergraduate, graduate, and law students.

 During 2009 and 2010, Cuéllar took leave from Stanford and served as Special Assistant to President Obama for Justice and Regulatory Policy at the White House Domestic Policy Council.
 While at the White House, he led the Domestic Policy Council's work on criminal and civil justice, public health and safety, and immigration.
 He was involved in negotiating bipartisan passage of the Fair Sentencing Act, the Food Safety Modernization Act, and the Family Smoking Prevention and Tobacco Control Act, and repeal of the military's Don't Ask/Don't Tell policy.
 He also coordinated the Food Safety Working Group, a new inter-agency effort revamping federal food safety efforts.
-Before working at the White House, Cuéllar was a member of the Obama-Biden Transition Project, where he co-directed the working group on immigration, borders and refugee policy.
+Before working at the White House, Cuéllar was a member of the Obama-Biden Transition Project, where he co-directed the working group on immigration, borders, and refugee policy.

-U.S. Education Secretary Arne Duncan selected Cuéllar to serve as co-chair of the National Equity and Excellence Commission in 2011.
-On February 19, 2013, the 27-member Commission delivered a unanimous report to the Secretary raising serious concerns about the state of American public education.
+U.S. Education Secretary Arne Duncan selected Cuéllar to serve as co-chair of a national commission on education excellence in 2011.
+On February 19, 2013, the 27-member Commission delivered a unanimous report to Duncan raising serious concerns about the state of American public education.
 To reduce the nation's achievement gaps, the report recommended local, state, and federal reforms addressing school finance and efficiency, teaching and learning opportunities, early childhood education, and other areas.